himudigonda/AIStocker/README.md

    ![Trading Signals](./data/TS.png)

 ## ⚠️ Disclaimer
-StockerBuddy is intended solely for informational and educational purposes and does not constitute financial, investment, or trading advice.
+ScripBuddy is intended solely for informational and educational purposes and does not constitute financial, investment, or trading advice.
 The insights, analyses, and recommendations provided are based on machine learning models and historical data, which are inherently subject to inaccuracies and limitations.
 Investors are advised to conduct their own independent research and consult with a licensed financial advisor before making any investment decisions.
-StockerBuddy and its developers shall not be held liable for any financial losses or damages incurred as a result of reliance on the information provided by this platform.
+ScripBuddy and its developers shall not be held liable for any financial losses or damages incurred as a result of reliance on the information provided by this platform.
 Trading in financial markets carries inherent risks, and past performance is not indicative of future results.